-Strategic Objectives Targets Strategies Performance Indicators A. Services Improved and HIV/AIDS Infections Reduced OPD case is reduced from 1 % to 0 % by 2025 Conduct testing on HIV/AIDS, Conduct voluntary testing on HIV/AIDS, Sensitize community on importance of voluntary testing STI Care and management and HIV new infection controlled New HIV and AIDS infections reduced from 1 to 0 cases by June 2025 Conduct testing on HIV/AIDS, Conduct voluntary testing on HIV/AIDS, Sensitize community on importance of voluntary testing Control of new HIV and AIDS infections reduced from 1 to 0 C. Access to Quality and Shortage of medicines by June 2025 Shortage of medicines , medical equipments and diagnostic supplies reduced from 96% to 100% by 2025 Conduct drug audit and medicine auditing, Community sensitization on Health Financing Availability of medicines/Medical supplies/Medical equipment laboratory reagents and vaccine services Equitable Social Services Delivery Improved Food security enhanced from 52 to 30 by 2025 Enhance Food crop cultivation Food security enhanced Maternal mortality rate reduced from 125 to 95 per 100 by June 2025 Conduct Maternal audit and review Meeting Conduct training on obsterics Reproductive and health care improved Prevalence rate of Neglected Tropical Diseases (NTDs) reduced from 7% to 5% by June 2025 provision of NTDs medicines to children Communicable dieases and Neglected Tropical Diseases (NTD's)managed and controlled Incidence of Schistomiasis reduced from 0.1 to 0 by 2025 To conduct dewarming campaigning (NTD Communicable dieases and Neglected Tropical Diseases (NTD's)managed and controlled
+Strategic Objectives Targets Strategies Performance Indicators A. Services Improved and HIV/AIDS Infections Reduced OPD case is reduced from 1 % to 0 % by 2025 Conduct testing on HIV/AIDS, Conduct voluntary testing on HIV/AIDS, Sensitize community on importance of voluntary testing STI Care and management and HIV new infection controlled New HIV and AIDS infections reduced from 1 to 0 cases by June 2025 Conduct testing on HIV/AIDS, Conduct voluntary testing on HIV/AIDS, Sensitize community on importance of voluntary testing Control of new HIV and AIDS infections reduced from 1 to 0 C. Access to Quality and Shortage of medicines by June 2025 Shortage of medicines, medical equipments and diagnostic supplies reduced from 96% to 100% by 2025 Conduct drug audit and medicine auditing, Community sensitization on Health Financing Availability of medicines/Medical supplies/Medical equipment laboratory reagents and vaccine services Equitable Social Services Delivery Improved 30 by 2025 Enhance Food crop cultivation Conduct Maternal audit and review Meeting Conduct training on Food security enhanced Reproductive and health care improved Prevalence rate of Neglected obsterics provision of NTDs medicines to Communicable dieases and Neglected Tropical Diseases (NTDs) reduced from 7% to 5% by June 2025 children Tropical Diseases (NTD's)managed and controlled Incidence of Schistomiasis reduced from 0.1 to 0 by 2025 To conduct dewarming campaigning (NTD Communicable dieases and Neglected Tropical Diseases (NTD's)managed and controlled

-Strategic Objectives Targets Strategies Performance Indicators Prevalence rate of Malaria reduced Pr from 7.4% to 4 % by 2025 of Communicable dieases managed and controlled and Neglected Tropical Diseases (NTD's) Prevalence rate of HIV/AIDS among OPD cases reduced from 1% to 0 % by 2025 Communicable dieases and neglected Tropical Diseases (NTD's)managed and controlled reduced from 0.1% to 0% by 2025 education to the community, strengthen emergency and preparedness Communicable dieases managed and controlled and Neglected Tropical Diseases (NTD's) Prevalence rate of TB case detection Screen TB suspect reduced from 20% to 10 % by 2025 Communicable diseases and Neglected Tropical Diseases (NTD's) managed and controlled High Prevalence rate of Diabetes Mellitus by 2.6% Non communicable disease control managed and controlled High Prevalence rate of Cardiovascular diseases by 1.1 management of Cardiovascular diseases (NCDs) Non communicable diseases control managed Prevalence rate of neoplasms / cancers reduced from 0.2% to 0 % by June 2025 Non communicable diseases control managed.
-Prevalence rate of anaemia and nutritional disorder reduced from 1.3% to 0 % by 2025 consumption of iron rich foods Non communicable diseases control managed C. Access to Quality and Equitable Social Services Delivery Improved management of injuries and surgical care Non communicable diseases control managed Prevalence rate of eye diseases among OPD cases reduced from 1.6% to 0 % by 2025 disease Non communicable diseases control managed Prevalence rate of oral diseases To conduct outreach services oral disease Non communicable diseases control
+Strategic Objectives Targets Strategies Performance Indicators Prevalence rate of Malaria reduced from 7.4% to 4 % by 2025 proper diagnosis and management Communicable dieases managed and controlled and Neglected Tropical Diseases (NTD's) Prevalence rate of HIV/AIDS among OPD cases reduced from 1% to 0 % by 2025 Communicable dieases and neglected Tropical Diseases (NTD's)managed and controlled reduced from 0.1% to 0% by 2025 education to the community, Communicable dieases managed and controlled and Neglected Tropical Diseases (NTD's) reduced from 20% to 10 % by 2025 Communicable diseases and Neglected Tropical Diseases (NTD's) managed and controlled High Prevalence rate of Diabetes Mellitus by 2.6% Non communicable disease control managed and controlled High Prevalence rate of Cardiovascular diseases by 1.1 management of Cardiovascular diseases (NCDs) Non communicable diseases control managed Prevalence rate of neoplasms / cancers reduced from 0.2% to 0 % by June 2025 Cancers (NCDs) and provide health education for early diagnosis Non communicable diseases control managed.
+Prevalence rate of anaemia and nutritional disorder reduced from 1.3% to 0 % by 2025 consumption of iron rich foods Non communicable diseases control managed C. Access to Quality and Equitable Social Services Delivery Improved Prevalence rate of injuries reduced from 2% to 0 % by 2025 1 Non communicable diseases control managed Prevalence rate of eye diseases among OPD cases reduced from 1.6% to 0 % by 2025 disease Non communicable diseases control managed Prevalence rate of oral diseases To conduct outreach services oral disease Non communicable diseases control